MicrosoftDocs/windows-dev-docs/windows-apps-src/networking/sockets.md

     }
 ```

 This first example of a more efficient technique is only appropriate if you're using C#.
-Change `OnNavigatedTo` to call `BatchedSendsCSharpOnly` instead of `SendMultipleBuffersInefficiently`.
+Change `OnNavigatedTo` to call `BatchedSendsCSharpOnly` instead of `SendMultipleBuffersInefficiently` or `SendMultipleBuffersInefficientlyAsync`.

 ```csharp
 // A C#-only technique for batched sends.